Illness at School

 The public health nurse at school, when present, has general and overall responsibility for the administration of medication and for the implementation of these procedures.
 Designated school personnel will administer certain medications to your child under the supervision of the school nurse.

 Head Lice are a common problem among school children.
 If you find that your child has them, please notify the school so that preventive measures can be taken.
 If you are unfamiliar with the problem, please get in touch with the school nurse or the Health Department, and instructions on how to identify and treat lice will be given.
-Children who have been identified as having head lice are excluded from school until they are treated.
-Lice checks occur at school periodically as needed.

 The Newton school district has formulated an allergy policy and guidelines.
 Zervas will work within these guidelines to create a food allergy policy.